 Boat or no boat, this is a great look.
 Yes, it’s shaped like an anchor.
 No, you will never be held back by it.

 Using your jawline as a guide, remove hair above the jawbone to outline your jaw.
-Then cut the hair along your jawline down to about a half-inch.
+Then cut the hair along your jawline down to about 1/2-inch.
 After that, focus on the outermost edges of the jawline (closest to your ears), where hair should be the shortest.
-As you move closer to your chin, hair should get longer, with the longest whiskers directly beneath your chin.
+As you move closer to your chin, the hair should get longer, with the longest whiskers directly beneath your chin.

 Below your lower lip, use your trimmer to remove hair at the corners of your mouth that extend to the sides of your chin.

 Need help deciding what you need?